Two data center (2DC)

 For details on the two data center (2DC) deployment architecture and supported replication scenarios, see Two data center (2DC) deployments.

-1. Set up
+Set up your universes

-Look up the producer universe UUID and the table IDs for the two tables and the index table on master UI.
+Look up the producer universe UUID and the table IDs for the two tables and the index table on the master UI.

 Run the following

 setup_universe_replicationcommand from the YugabyteDB home directory in the producer universe.